JuanpaCortez93/007_Practical_Javascript/README.md

 1. Order the index.html file with the navbar menu, shopping card, shopping products items and products list in just one file.
 2. Follow good practices in HTML5, CSS3 and JS (if is possible).
+3. Do the desing completely responsive.
-3. Give interactivity to the page using JS (main objective of this project).
+4. Give interactivity to the page using JS (main objective of this project).
-4. Follow a professional workflow.
+5. Follow a professional workflow.
-5. Aditionally, as an extra step, I decided to set-up the shopping cart, their prices and products.
+6. Aditionally, as an extra step, I decided to set-up the shopping cart, their prices and products.

 Finally I complete the acceptance criteria in 8 hours and you can check the result in the following URL: https://juanpacortez93.github.io/007_Practical_Javascript/.